simonbengtsson/simple_peer_flutter/README.md

 Simple WebRTC.
 Wraps [flutter_webrtc](https://github.com/flutter-webrtc/flutter-webrtc) similar to [simple-peer](https://github.com/feross/simple-peer)

-IMPORTANT: Although the example works this plugin is just a proof of concept that only support data channels and does not support specifying any options
+IMPORTANT: Right now this library only supports data channels (and not media).
+Contributions welcome!

 ## Getting started

 For now, see more information on how to in either flutter_webrtc or simple-peer.

+## Roadmap

+- Support media (in addition to currently supported data channels)
+- Support batching large data (such as sending files byte by byte)

 ## Usage